MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-error-responses.md

 ---
 # Error responses in Microsoft Graph connectors

-Download error report is available in the errors tab of the connection pane.
-A limited number of connection errors are shown in the UI of the connection pane.
-To get the complete list of errors, you can run the PowerShell script to download the complete error report.
-Here are the steps to generate the report:
+Error reports for connections can be accessed through the errors tab in the connection pane.
+The UI displays a limited number of connection errors.
+For a comprehensive list, follow these steps to generate a detailed error report using a PowerShell script.

-* Open Windows PowerShell with administrator rights.
+1. Open Windows PowerShell with administrator rights.
-* Run the command to download and install the script from the PowerShell Library.
+2. Install the script from the PowerShell Gallery using the following command
 ```powershell
     Install-Script -Name DownloadErrorScript
 ```

-* This script downloads the item errors in a Microsoft Graph connectors connection.
-An Msal token is generated using the tenant credentials in which the connection is present.
-The token is generated using MSAL.PS module, while installing this PS script, MSAL.PS module should be installed automatically.
-If this doesn't happen use the below command to install MSAL.PS
+With this script, you can download the item errors from a Microsoft Graph connectors connection.
+It generates an MSAL token using the tenant credentials associated with the connection.
+The installation of the script automatically includes the MSAL.PS module.
+If this doesn't occur, install the module manually with

 ```powershell
     Install-Module -Name MSAL.PS
 ```

-* To know more about the script refer [DownloadErrorScript](https://www.powershellgallery.com/packages/DownloadErrorScript/2.1)
-* Once the install is complete run:
+For more information, see [DownloadErrorScript](https://www.powershellgallery.com/packages/DownloadErrorScript/2.1).

+3. After installation, execute the script

 ```powershell
     DownloadErrorScript.ps1
 ```

-* Provide the connectionId of the connection for which you want to download the error report.
+4. Provide the connection ID of the connection for which you want to download the error report.
-* Give the name of the output file without extension as by default .csv extension is used.
+5. Specify the name for the output file without extension (without extension, default is .csv).
-* Give the batch limit of the download.
-This is an optional parameter.
-A batch limit defines the batch of errors that is fetched from the service.
-Each batch fetch takes a few seconds.
-If you have a large number of errors in the order of thousands, larger batch size can be used to reduce the time spent in fetching the data with each batch.
-However, if the errors are in the order of hundreds, a low batch size would be ideal.
-Please note increasing batch size may increase the probability of failures.
-The maximum batch size limit is 5000.
-* The script will ask you to log in from the tenant account.
-After the login is complete, the download will start.
+6. Define the batch size for downloading errors.
+Larger batches are suitable for thousands of errors to minimize data retrieval time but may increase the likelihood of failures.
+The maximum batch size is 5000 errors.
+   Once logged in using your tenant account, the download process begins.
-* It will take some time based on the batch size and the number of errors to complete the download.
-The downloaded file will be present in the same path from where the script was run with the name given during the run.
+7. Depending on batch size and error count, the download duration varies.
+The generated file is saved in the script's execution path with the specified name.

 :::image type="content" alt-text="Screenshot that shows PowerShell script run to download the error report." source="media/errorreport.png" lightbox="media/errorreport.png":::

 ## Monitor errors

-For each **Active Connector** on the **Data sources** tab, any existing crawl errors show under the **Current crawl** header, in the **Errors** section.
-It lists error codes, the count of each, and error log download options.
-You can select an **error code** to view the error's details.
+In the **Data sources**, under each Active connector, any existing crawl errors are displayed under the **Current crawl header in the **Errors** section.
+This section provides

+*Error codes: Lists the various error codes encountered.
+*Count: Displays the number of occurrences for each error code.
+*Error log download: Offers options to download the error log.

+To view detailed information about a specific error, select the corresponding Error Code.

 :::image type="content" source="media/errormonitoring1.png" alt-text="Screenshot that shows details pane showing the current crawl, and errors section for the selected connector.":::

-To view an error's specific details, select its error code.
-A screen appears with error details and a link.
-The most recent errors appear at the top.

 The following list shows the different errors that can appear against any connection.